Career support for students

 Erasmus+ Traineeship Programme

-As a student at Karolinska Institutet, you can apply for an Erasmus+ traineeship scholarship for a degree project or a traineeship at a company, training/research center, or other organisation in an EU/EEA/acceding country.
+• As a student at Karolinska Institutet, you can apply for an Erasmus+ traineeship scholarship for a degree project or a traineeship at a company, training/research center, or other organisation in an EU/EEA/acceding country.
 This is a good opportunity to gain work experience within your field of studies that will enrich both your future studies as well as your future professional life.
-Read more about Erasmus+ traineeship.

 Traineeships in the European Parliament

-The EU Parliament offers several options for traineeships within its Secretariat, to provide opportunities for vocational training and for learning more about what the European Parliament is and does.
+• The EU Parliament offers several options for traineeships within its Secretariat, to provide opportunities for vocational training and for learning more about what the European Parliament is and does.
 Traineeships for university graduates are intended to enable trainees to build on the knowledge they acquired during their studies and to familiarise themselves with the activities of the European Union and, in particular, the European Parliament.
-Read more about traineeships in the European Parliament.

 Scholarships for Research Attachments in Singapore

-Experience the vibrant cosmopolitan R&D environment and work alongside world-renowned scientists in A*STAR labs.
-A*STAR is one of Karolinska Institutet's cooperation partners in Asia.
+• A*STAR is one of Karolinska Institutet's cooperation partners in Asia.
 The Singapore International Pre-Graduate Award (SIPGA) supports top international students for short-term research attachments (2-6 months) at A*STAR's national research institutes and consortia.
 Attractive scholarships will be provided.
 SIPGA is open for international students in Biomedical, Science, and Engineering related disciplines who are undergraduate students in their third or fourth year, or Master's students.
 Interested students apply directly to A*STAR Research Institutes and Consortia.

-More information is found on the A*STAR website and any queries on this programme should be directed to the SIPGA office.
+• More information is found on the A*STAR website and any queries on this programme should be directed to the SIPGA office.

 If you arrange your own internship you and your contact in the company or at the lab need to ensure that the internship is set up according to regulations and reconcile what applies in relation to your academic studies.
 There are various ways to gain practical experience but common is that it often provides an expanded network of contacts and an insight into a workplace.
 The experience is also a valuable asset in the competition in the labor market.